Vytautas is Associate professor at the Institute.

 Vytautas obtained his PhD from Vilnius University in 2013.
 He holds an MA in Comparative Politics from Vilnius University and BSc in Economics and Business Administration from the Stockholm School of Economics in Riga (SSE Riga).

-Vytautas was a Fulbright scholar at Harvard University in 2016-17.
-In addition, he has had research stays at University of Zurich, University College London, Central European University, European University Institute, Bristol University, and Tallinn Technical University.
+In 2020, Vytautas held the position of J.P.
+Kazickas Associate research scholar at Yale University.
+In 2016-17, he was visiting Fulbright scholar at Harvard University.
+In addition, Vytautas has had research stays at University of Zurich, University College London, Central European University, European University Institute, Bristol University, and Tallinn Technical University.

 Fundamentals of Economics